-Fig. 4-8.
-Installation of tie-clips
+Figure 4-8 illustrates the installation of the through-bolts.
 The through-bolts are in the front and rear compartments.
 The nut and bolt assembly should be tightened with a torque of 25-30 ft-lbs.

-Fig. 4-9.
+Fig. 4-8.
 Through-bolt installation

 All of the hardware required for assembling the equipment across the shipping splits is furnished with the equipment.
-If a transformer is included in the line-up of equipment, the transformer flange should be aligned with the opening in the side of the transition compartment and fastened together using the %-16 bolts, nuts and washers supplied with switchgear.
+If a transformer is included in the line-up of equipment, the transformer flange should be aligned with the opening in the side of the transition compartment and fastened together using the \%-16 bolts, nuts and washers supplied with switchgear.
 The fastener assembly should be tightened with a torque of 25-30 ft-lbs.